Synthetixio/synthetix/docs/contracts/index.md

 ### Fee Pool

 !!! example "Responsibilities"
+    * Computes fee entitlements based on the current exchange fee rate and incentive structure, to incentivise users to keep the system operating correctly.
     * Defines the boundaries of recent fee periods, tracking the fees and rewards to be distributed in each one.
     * Allows anyone to roll over to the next fee period once the current one has closed.
-    * Holds the current exchange fee rate and computations.
     * Accumulates synth exchange fees, holding them as a pool of XDR synths.
     * Directs the [`RewardEscrow`](RewardEscrow.md) to escrow inflationary SNX rewards for eligible issuers.
     * Stores and manages the details of the last several mint/burn events for each account, in order to compute the quantity of fees and rewards they are owed for the past several fee periods.